 Take out your JEE syllabus and scan all the topics again.
 Have you completed all the topics in all the chapters?
 If no, your first task is to learn and understand the topics you didn’t study.
 If you finished the syllabus, then you have to practice more problems and solve mock tests to improve your weak areas.

-2. Analyse JEE Main January paper
+2. Analyse JEE Main test paper

 Analyse your performance in the paper.
 Did you miss a crucial step that you forgot to remember?
-Could you solve any question for better result?
+Could you solve any question for a better result?
 If you correct those mistakes, would you get the solution?
 Find your mistakes and keep a note of them.
 Discuss these things with teachers, if possible.
-They can tell you whether you need to work on your concepts, theory part, or need more practice to solve specific type of problems.
+They can tell you whether you need to work on your concepts, theory part, or need more practice to solve specific types of problems.

 3. What went wrong – Speed or Accuracy?

 One of the benefits of a good JEE online test series is that it will tell you about the time spent on each question and section.
 In paper, did you take more than required time in solving questions?
 If yes, then you need more practice.
 The objective is to solve so many questions that you start to anticipate which method would likely work best.
 With experience you’ll be able to see solutions quickly.

 If you got too many negative marks in the paper, then you need to find out the silly mistakes you made in the JEE exam.
 Did you read the question carefully?
 Is it about random guesses?
 In exams like JEE, accuracy is more important than speed as a slight mistake can ruin other question marks.
 Save the answer only if you’re sure it’s the correct one.

 Identify the questions and the topics where you faced problems in the exam.
 That’s where you want to give your maximum focus.
 It’s okay to make mistakes once, but making them again is not right.
 Remove all your confusion and doubts from these topics.

 5. Master concepts and the way of solving problems